REACH Enrollment

 Why is the specialty pharmacy calling me?

-The specialty pharmacy will contact you to obtain required information for insurance authorization and reauthorization processes, to collect copayments or coinsurance for your monthly medication supply, to confirm your delivery address, and for other reasons related to your prescribed Reata medicine.
+The specialty pharmacy will contact you to obtain required information for insurance authorization and reauthorization processes, to collect copayments or coinsurance for your monthly medication supply, to confirm your delivery address, and for other reasons related to your prescribed medicine.
 You may receive phone calls from REACH/Biologics to discuss the status of your prescription approval and shipment details.
 It may be helpful to save the program phone numbers in your phone contacts so that you recognize when REACH is calling.
-The primary REACH phone number is 1-844-98-REACH.
+The primary REACH phone number is 1-844-987-3224.

 Patient Affordability